sarkershantonu/Automation-Getting-Started/README.md

 This repository contains only getting started projects for different automation framework

 # Target
+Start automation today.
 To help new automation people to start project

 # Learning
 - Architecture & Organizationn